wazuh/wazuh-documentation/source/user-manual/agents/registering/registration-process.rst

 The registration process consists of a mechanism to create a trusted relationship between the Manager and an Agent.
 This process could be done in a Manager itself or with a registration service.
 This service runs on the Manager, where an Agent could request a pre-shared key using some credentials.
 The Manager will reply with the key and store the new Agent in a local database.

-Another approach is using the RESTful API, this is just a wrapper for local registration on Wazuh Manager.
+Another approach is using the Wazuh API, this is just a wrapper for local registration on Wazuh Manager.

 .. _agent-keys-registration: